facebookresearch/sam2/README.md

-# Check Subfolder /pipeline_implementation for Read_Me.md file!
+# Check Subfolder /pipeline_implementation for Read_Me.md file for Snakemake Implementation!

 # SAM 2: Segment Anything in Images and Videos